 Research also tells us this is a very good thing — according to Indiana University, social learning improves people’s problem solving capabilities more and more quickly than does individual innovation.
 For businesses, this result suggests the shortest path toward continued improvement is relying on informal knowledge sharing to drive ongoing evolutions, rather than wait for a flash of innovation to inspire a some yet-unknown “this-changes-everything” revolution.

 Moreover, organizations are finding that it’s become easier to put hard numbers on the value of social learning.
-One study estimates that at least $31.5 billion are lost annually by Fortune 500 companies as a result of failing to share knowledge.
+One study estimates that at least $31.5 billion is lost annually by Fortune 500 companies as a result of failing to share knowledge.
 Which is likely why, according to Bersin Associates, the average company now spends 3 times more on social learning technology than it did in the past.

 Before we dive into the differences, let’s start with what knowledge management and social learning have in common.
-At their core, these activities are two sides of the same coin — both are concerned with enabling employees to share information critical to their work, and enabling organizations to preserve those ideas as an internal resource.
+At their core, these activities are two sides of the same coin — both are concerned with enabling employees to share information critical to their work and enabling organizations to preserve those ideas as an internal resource.

 In the modern learning environment, “social learning” refers to the decentralized, “grassroots” exchange of tips, ideas, and best practices between colleagues.
 Its quintessential example would be that of a new hire trading instant messages with a veteran teammate to ask how a particular technology or process works.